mrkazawa/notary_node/README.md

 # Notary Node #

-This repository is the implementation of the notary node from our paper "", which is published [here]().
+This repository is the implementation of the notary node from our paper "Hierarchical Multi-Blockchain Architecture for Scalable Internet of Things Environment", which is published [here](https://www.mdpi.com/2079-9292/9/6/1050).

 ## Installation ##